Argentine cuisine: Central region and la Pampa

+This region is composed of the city of Buenos Aires, Buenos Aires Province, Córdoba, La Pampa, Santa Fe, and Entre Ríos.

-For long periods, urban areas such as Buenos Aires, Rosario, and Córdoba welcomed European immigrants, including, above all, those of Italian and Spanish descent.
+This region, especially within the larger urban areas of Buenos Aires, Rosario, and Córdoba welcomed European immigrants.
+These were especially of Italian and Spanish descent.
 Nevertheless, there was also a migratory flow of German, Swiss, and Middle Eastern immigrants arriving in Argentina.
 As a result, dishes such as pasta, pizza, pucheros (stews), croquetas (fritters), sauces, embutidos (sausages), and chicken and meat courses brought a wider scope of options to daily menus.
 The bread-making, dessert, pastry, and dairy industries have achieved considerable development in this region.

 The above-mentioned dishes have developed a distinctively Argentine nuance.
 That is why, for example, Argentine pasta includes a wide variety of dishes ranging from spaghetti, fusiles (fusilli), ñoquis (gnocchi), ravioli, cintas (pasta ribbons), and lasagne to the Argentine-made sorrentinos, agnolottis (agnolotti), canelones (cannelloni), and fetuchines (fettuccine).

 Pizza—made with very thin, and sometimes thick, high-rising doughs, with or without cheese, cooked in the oven or a la piedra (on a stone oven), and stuffed with numerous ingredients—is a dish which can be found in nearly every corner of the country.
 Buenos Aires, Rosario, and Córdoba also serve it with fainá, which is a chick pea-flour dough placed over the piece of pizza.
 People say that what makes Argentine pizza unique is the blending of Italian and Spanish cultures.
 At the turn of the 19th century, immigrants from Naples and Genoa opened the first pizza bars, though Spanish residents subsequently owned most of the pizza businesses.